-- (a) Hanging or Suspended Signs.
-These are signs that are either hung or suspended from a ceiling or other structure. - (b) Wall signs.
-These are signs mounted flush against the building or painted directly on the building. - (c) Projecting Signs.
+- (a) Wall signs.
+These are signs mounted flush against the building or painted directly on the building. - (b) Projecting Signs.
 These are signs that protrude from the building's surface.
-They include perpendicular signs that hang out over the sidewalk, marquee signs, and other variations. - (d) Ground signs.
-These are signs that are not attached to the building. - (e) Window Signs.
-These are signs either painted or hung on the windows visible to the public from the exterior. - (f) Upper Story Window Signs.
-These are signs either painted or hung on windows visible to the public from the exterior. - (g) Awning Sign: A sign printed on an awning along the valance or skirt.
-The HDC recommends that awnings 1) retract rather than be fixed on a rigid frame, 2) are open on the sides rather than closed, 3) are fabricated of material that has a clothlike appearance rather than a glossy or reflective material, 4) are free of signs or graphics, and if signs or graphics are included, they are located only on the valance.
+They include perpendicular signs that hang out over the sidewalk, marquee signs, and other variations. - (c) Ground signs.
+These are signs that are not attached to the building. - (d) Window Signs.
+These are signs either painted or hung on the windows visible to the public from the exterior. - (e) Upper Story Window Signs.
+These are signs either painted or hung on windows visible to the public from the exterior. - (f) Awning Sign: A sign printed on an awning along the valance or skirt.
+The HDC recommends that awnings 1) retract rather than be fixed on a rigid frame, 2) are open on the sides rather than closed, 3) are fabricated of material that has a cloth-like appearance rather than a glossy or reflective material, 4) are free of signs or graphics, and if signs or graphics are included, they are located only on the valance